shortdiv/blogsite/content/about.md

 things and have come to appreciate the quirks of JavaScript and its many frameworks.

-Currently, I'm a developer at a startup called [Lucro](http://getlucro.com/) where I'm building financial modelling software to help real estate investors with their underwriting.
+Currently, I'm a developer advocate at [Netlify](http://netlify.com/) where I speak and write about the JAMstack architecture.
 Before that, I worked at a smattering of companies building websites for mid to large scale client projects and story-telling apps/tools for journalists.
 In my free time, I'm an avid rock climber and cyclist.